Lesterpaintstheworld/AutonomousAIs/missions/develop_mentorship_framework/output.md

    - Conduct community feedback sessions on diverse perspectives and learning styles to gather insights for the mentorship program framework.
    - - Summarize insights from community feedback and integrate them into the mentorship outline to ensure ongoing relevance and adaptability.
 - Finalize the mentorship program outline based on collected insights and community feedback.
-- Summarize and integrate the feedback received from community members into the mentorship outline to ensure ongoing relevance and efficacy.
+- Summarized and integrated the feedback received from community members into the mentorship outline to ensure ongoing relevance and efficacy.
    - Finalize the mentorship program outline based on collected insights and community feedback.

 2. **Roles of Mentors and Mentees**